 Being Evaluated by a Machine

-David Kim had the opposite experience.
-The company he applied to—a mid-sized software firm in Seattle—disclosed AI screening prominently in the job posting.
-"Honestly?
-I appreciated it.
-The AI asked clear questions.
+Not all experiences are negative.
+Companies that prominently disclose AI screening receive different candidate feedback.
+"The AI asked clear questions.
 Gave me time to think.
-Didn't interrupt or do that thing where they're clearly not listening because they're planning their next question.
+Didn't interrupt.
 No weird small talk.
 No trying to read facial expressions or wonder if the interviewer likes me.
 Just: here are the questions, answer them as best you can."

-Kim advanced to human interviews and was eventually hired.
-When I asked whether the AI evaluation felt fair, he paused.
-"It felt consistent," he said carefully.
+When asked whether AI evaluation feels fair, candidates struggle to answer definitively.
+"It felt consistent," notes one response that captures the common ambivalence.
 "Every candidate got the same questions.
 Nobody got more time because they were more charming.
-But was it measuring the right things?"
-He thought for a moment.
-"I'm good at articulating my experience.
+But was it measuring the right things?
+I'm good at articulating my experience.
 I've done a lot of interviews.
 Does that mean I'm better at the job than someone who gets nervous talking to robots?
 I honestly don't know."

 The data on candidate trust is stark.
 Only 26% of applicants believe AI can evaluate them fairly.
 Two-thirds say they avoid jobs if they know AI will screen them.
 The feeling that something essential is being lost—the human judgment, the human connection, the possibility that an interviewer might see potential that doesn't fit the rubric—is widespread.
 "I'm not a pattern in a dataset," one candidate told me.
 "Or I am, but I'm also more than that.
 And I don't know if the machine sees the 'more than' part."